siri-goud899/Malarai-Detection/README.md

- Malarai-Detection
+*Malarai-Detection*

+*Description*

 Malaria is a life-threatening disease spread to humans by some types of mosquitoes.
 It is mostly found in tropical countries.
 It is preventable and curable.The infection is caused by a parasite and does not spread from person to person.Symptoms can be mild or life-threatening.
 Mild symptoms are fever, chills and headache.
 Severe symptoms include fatigue, confusion, seizures, and difficulty breathing.Infants, children under 5 years, pregnant women, travellers and people with HIV or AIDS are at higher risk of severe infection.
 Malaria can be prevented by avoiding mosquito bites and with medicines.
 Treatments can stop mild cases from getting worse.
 Key facts
 Globally in 2022, there were an estimated 249 million malaria cases and 608 000 malaria deaths in 85 countries.
 The WHO African Region carries a disproportionately high share of the global malaria burden.
 In 2022, the Region was home to 94% of malaria cases (233 million) and 95% (580 000) of malaria deaths.